Clinical Pharmacology for Nourianz

 In Vivo Assessment Of Drug Interactions

-Effect Of Other Drugs On Istradefylline
+Effect of Other Drugs on Istradefylline

 Strong CYP3A4 Inhibitors

-4 days) with a single dose of istradefylline (40 mg) increased the AUCinf of
+Coadministration of ketoconazole (200 mg twice daily for 4 days) with a single dose of istradefylline (40 mg) increased the AUCinf of istradefylline by 2.5-fold, but had no effect on Cmax [see DRUG INTERACTIONS].

 Strong CYP3A4 Inducers

-with a single dose of istradefylline (40 mg) reduced the Cmax and AUCinf of
+Coadministration of rifampin (600 mg daily for 20 days) with a single dose of istradefylline (40 mg) reduced the Cmax and AUCinf of istradefylline by 45% and 81% respectively, when compared with istradefylline administered alone [see DRUG INTERACTIONS].

-Effect Of Istradefylline On Other Drugs
+Effect of Istradefylline on Other Drugs

 CYP3A4 Substrates

-with a single dose of atorvastatin (40 mg) increased the Cmax and AUCinf of
+Coadministration of istradefylline (40 mg daily for 17 days) with a single dose of atorvastatin (40 mg) increased the Cmax and AUCinf of atorvastatin by 1.5-fold, compared with atorvastatin alone [see DRUG INTERACTIONS].

 P-glycoprotein Substrates

-days) with a single dose of digoxin (0.4 mg) increased the Cmax and AUCinf of
+Coadministration of istradefylline (40 mg daily for 21 days) with a single dose of digoxin (0.4 mg) increased the Cmax and AUCinf of digoxin by 33% and 21%, respectively, when compared with digoxin alone [see DRUG INTERACTIONS].

 Carbidopa/Levodopa